miracl/trust-sdk-flutter-wrapper/README.md

 There are three options for authenticating a user on another application:

-- Authenticate with deep links
+- Authenticate with deep link:

   Use the `authenticateWithLink` method: